The Manhattan Rare Book Company

 (details)

-HIRSCHFELD, Al. Harlem as seen by Hirschfeld.
-Text by William Saroyan.
-New York: Hyperion, 1941.
-First edition, signed and inscribed by Hirschfeld on half-title, with 24 beautiful mounted lithographs.
+FIRST EDITION, SIGNED AND INSCRIBED BY HIRSCHFELD, with 24 beautiful mounted lithographs.
 Many of the Hirschfeld's images in Harlem have become iconic representations of the African-American experience in the 1930's and are often considered to be the artist's best work.
+One of only 1000 copies printed.
+An unusually well-preserved inscribed copy of a work that is extremely difficult to find in collectible condition.$7000.

 (details)